s-pic/vedauwooBouldering/README.md

 ### Viz to do
 - [x] Add in filters for data
 - [x] Can figure out how to subset spatial data based on a filter
-- [ ] For selected routes: highlight leaflet info
+- [ ] For selected routes: figure out how to subset things based on
 - [ ] Filters for grade: convert all to V scale?
 - [ ] Filters: only bring in the filters we actually need. there are a ton of extra options out there currently
 - [ ] hide api key (in js)